dojo/docs/dojo/index.rst

 * :ref:`dojo.queryToObject <dojo/queryToObject>`

   Create an object representing a de-serialized query section of a URL.
 Query keys with multiple values are returned in an array.

-Robot (dojo/robot & dojo/robotx)
+Robot (dojo/robot - dojo/robotx)
 --------------------------------
 * :ref:`dojo/robot <dojo/robot>`

-  Users who use doh+dojo get the added convenience of dojo.mouseMoveAt instead of computing the absolute coordinates of their elements themselves
+  Users who use doh+dojo get the added convenience of dojo.mouseMoveAt instead of computing the absolute coordinates of their elements themselves.

 * :ref:`dojo/robotx <dojo/robotx>`

 Loads an external app into an iframe and points dojo.doc to the iframe document, allowing the robot to control it

 Document Lifecycle - Onload (dojo/ready)
 ----------------------------------------
 * :ref:`dojo.ready <dojo/ready>`

-  Call functions after the DOM has finished loading and widgets declared in markup have been instantiated
+  Call functions after the DOM has finished loading and widgets declared in markup have been instantiated.
+When using AMD, in most situations the loader plugin :ref:`dojo/domReady <dojo/domReady>` is preferable.

 AJAX I/O transports (dojo/io/\*)
 --------------------------------